 Gina has taught at both Masters and Under-graduate level, at several Scottish institutions, including Glasgow School of Art and Duncan of Jordanstone in Dundee, and in addition has delivered online teaching for The Interactive Design Institute.
 Gina currently teaches Interior Design at ECA, where she is course coordinator for third year studies.

-Gina teaches across all stages of the under-graduate programme, and is currently course coordinator for year 3.
-Gina authors new project briefs and is curently working on developments to the overall curriculum and course content, with the rest of the Interiors team.
+Gina teaches across all stages of the under-graduate programme, and is currently course coordinator for year three.
+This role sees her author new project briefs and support materials for the cohort, and alongside the rest of the Interiors team, Gina is working on new developments to the overall curriculum and course content.

 Research interests include - Materials & Materiality: Scale: Drawing: The drawing process: Design Process.